92 minutes – Romantic Comedy

 Canadian distributor: Behaviour Distribution

-Also see: A Feature Interview with Rob Forsyth.
+Also see: An interview with Rob Forsyth.